-It is important that the inverted commas are also set!
+Please note: It is important that the inverted commas are also set.

-“.left(x)” will insert the first x – signs
+- “.left(x)” will insert the first x signs of the string.

 Figure 4: Inserted QR Code in template

-NOTE: The information that the QR-code contains has to be plain text information!
+Please note: The information that the QR code contains has to be plain text information.

 · Name: shows the name of the inserted field.

-· QR Code Level: shows the displayed level of the QR-Code.
-The default-setting detects the smallest value.
-If e.g.: the value of this option is set with 5 with a maximum sign-length of 108, then only 108 signs will be displayed.
-All the signs which exceeds this maximum length is cut.
+· QR Code Level: shows the displayed level of the QR Code.
+The default setting detects the smallest value.
+If, for example, the value of this option is set with 5 with a maximum sign-length of 108, then only 108 signs will be displayed.
+All the signs which exceed this maximum length are cut.
 By clicking on the dropdown-button the level can be set from 1-20.

-IMPORTANT: It is recommended to choose the default value to ensure that the information is resolved properly!
-Standard QR-code readers are able to dissolve the QR-code properly if the level has a maximul value 8.
-Otherwise the QR-code reader has to provide a higher quality.
+· Important: It is recommended to choose the default value to ensure that the information is resolved properly.
+Standard QR code readers are able to dissolve the QR-code properly if the level has a maximum value 8.
+Otherwise the QR code reader has to provide a higher quality.